Jacqueline Logan: Motion pictures

 Logan was awarded a screen test with the then unknown actor Ben Lyon.
-Lyon was the husband of Hollywood actress Bebe Daniels and became a prominent figure in the movies.
+Lyon was later (1930) the husband of Hollywood actress Bebe Daniels and became a prominent figure in the movies.
 Later he furthered the careers of such stars as Marilyn Monroe.
 Working for Associated Producers, Logan was featured opposite Jane Peters, the future Carole Lombard in the film A Perfect Crime (1921).
 Peters was only a youth, appearing as a pretty blonde child actress.
 The same year she played with Mabel Normand in Molly O' (1921).

 Other features she starred in during the early 1920s include Burning Sands (1922), A Blind Bargain (1922), Sixty Cents an Hour (1923), Java Head (1923), and A Man Must Live (1924).
 Among her co-stars were Thomas Meighan, Milton Sills, Ricardo Cortez, Leatrice Joy, Richard Dix, Lon Chaney Sr., and William Powell.
 The House of Youth (1924) is described as her "first starring vehicle."

 In 1926, Logan made Footloose Widows with Louise Fazenda and The Blood Ship in 1927 with Richard Arlen.
 Other prominent leading men whom the actress worked with were Lionel Barrymore, John Barrymore, and Antonio Moreno.

 Logan was selected by Cecil B. De Mille for the role of Mary Magdalene in the classic The King of Kings (1927).
 The part was much sought after by actresses of the era.
 The movie broke records for audience attendance.
 It was shown somewhere in the world each day for decades after its release.
 When talking pictures began, Logan's voice was recorded to accompany her acting part in the original silent film.

 The actress of silent films was largely unsuccessful in the new medium of talkies.
 In an early musical, The Show of Shows (1929), Logan was a member of an all-star cast.
 This followed her work in some early and profitable sound films for Columbia Pictures.